SAP-archive/fedem-gui/README.md

 The FEDEM solvers themselves are maintained in a parallel project [fedem-solvers](https://github.com/SAP/fedem-solvers).

+Refer to our web page [openfedem.org](https://openfedem.org/) for overall information on the FEDEM project.

 ## Requirements and Setup

 The FEDEM GUI project relies on the following third-party modules,